Teaching of English in Regional Medium Contexts

 OUR APPROCH

-– Students in regional medium schools
+✅ Students – Learners in regional medium schools and out-of-school youth/young adults.

-– English teachers in regional medium schools
+✅ Teachers – English teachers in regional medium schools, equipping them with effective ESL strategies.

 WHAT CLR OFFERS